RaphaeleL/build.h/README.md

 2. compile the target (here `main.c`)
 3. autorun is on true, thereby: run the target.

-Checkout the `examples\` directory with many different example usages.
+Checkout the `examples/` directory with many different example usages.
 The Code below is just showing the No Build Tooling!

 ```c
 // File: build.c